Staying healthy and safe with hearing loss

-Those facts are concerning enough yet they’re even more disturbing when you learn of the other health issues that can occur if you don’t address your hearing loss in a timely fashion.
-In addition to communication issues, these issues may also lead to preventable injuries.
-Healthy Hearing is listing a few of these health issues in the hopes that if you or someone you love has hearing loss, you’ll schedule an appointment with a hearing healthcare professional as soon as possible.
+Those facts are concerning enough yet they’re even more disturbing when you learn of the other health and safety issues that can occur if you don’t address your hearing loss in a timely fashion.

-Psychological issues: Results from a study conducted by the National Council on Aging in 1999 reveal significantly higher rates of anxiety, depression and social isolation in older adults with untreated hearing loss.
+Results from a study conducted by the National Council on Aging reveal significantly higher rates of anxiety, depression and social isolation in older adults with untreated hearing loss.
 Older adults with chronic depression are more likely to develop poor eating habits, have higher rates of insomnia and memory loss and increased mortality rates.

 The good news?
 These psychological conditions improve with the use of hearing aids.
-A study published in "Audiology" revealed that older adults who wear hearing aids are more likely to participate in social activities than those who do not.
-Relationships at home and at work, mental health, self-confidence and sense of safety all showed significant improvement with hearing aid use.
+Older adults who wear hearing aids are more likely to participate in social activities than those who do not.
+Relationships at home and at work, mental health, self-confidence and sense of safety improve with hearing aid use.

-Cognitive decline: Our brain is very involved in our sense of hearing.
+Our brain is highly involved in our sense of hearing.
 Although our ears collect sound from our environment, it’s actually our brain that is responsible for helping us understand it.
 When this auditory pathway is damaged by hearing loss, the brain begins to atrophy.
 Researchers believe this increases the risk for developing debilitating health issues such as dementia and Alzheimer’s disease.

 Research conducted by Dr. Frank Lin, M.D., Ph.D., and his colleagues at Johns Hopkins University discovered individuals with mild hearing loss are twice as likely to develop dementia as those with normal hearing.
 The risk increased to three times more likely in those with moderate hearing loss and five times more likely for those with severe hearing loss.